tintintje/EvilHangman/README.md

 # Description
 This game app is quite like the original Hangman, where at game start the computer picks a random word and the user must guess the letters to the word given 7 attempts.
 Rather than pick, say, a seven-letter word at the game’s start, EvilHangman instead starts of with a set of all possible seven-letter English words.
-If a user selects a frequent occoring letter, the computer just laughs instead of revealing the letter’s location(s).
+If a user selects a frequent occurring letter, the computer just laughs instead of revealing the letter’s location(s).

 # Features